Timeline of tuition fees in the United Kingdom: Response to the Cubie report

 Speaking following the publication of the report the Liberal Democrats deputy first minister Jim Wallace said "we welcome the fact that Cubie recommends the abolition of tuition fees.
 This remains the party's policy...
 Andrew Cubie and his team have done a thorough job over the last six months.
 As he himself says, the extent of the need for change would not have been identified if the committee had not been established."
 The Scottish National Party's (SNP) John Swinney described the report as a "humiliation" for Labour saying that it left their policy on student financing in "tartan tatters".
 The Conservatives Brian Monteith was sceptical of the report saying "the Cubie Committee says it is abolishing tuition fees but they will be replaced with a graduate tax that recovers exactly the same amount that would have been paid in fees."
 The findings of the report were considered by a joint ministerial working group established by Scottish First Minister Donald Dewar.
 The abolition of tuition fees would commence in August 2000 with the endowment scheme taking their place the following year.
 Scottish students studying elsewhere in the United Kingdom would still be required to pay fees but Scottish students choosing to study in Scotland would not.
 English, Welsh and Northern Irish students studying in Scotland would be liable to pay tuition fees but would not be required to pay the graduate endowment.
 Students from outside the United Kingdom but from within the European Union would not be required to pay tuition fees if studying in Scotland but would be required to pay the graduate endowment upon graduation.
 In order to qualify as a Scottish student and be exempted from paying tuition fees, the student must have lived in Scotland for at least three years prior to the first day of the first academic year of the course.
 Students would also be exempt if they were classed as "ordinarily resident" in the country on the first day of their course.
-This meant that those students who had moved to Scotland for a reason other than study would also be exempt.
+This meant that those students who had moved to Scotland for a reason other than study would be also be exempt.